 From its founding, EMI has worked cross-culturally to produce designs for use around the world.
 But the need for cross-cultural wisdom is ever-increasing.
 While the majority of EMI’s designers still come from low context, direct cultures, most of the people we serve communicate indirectly.
 Moreover, as we work to recruit more diverse teams, all of us must learn to see and understand culturally different communication styles.
 As we combine the strengths of both modes of interaction, the potential for relating and designing “in color” is truly exciting!

-Don’t forget to grab the first post in this series here.
+Don’t forget to grab the first and second posts in this series here.

 Like this post?
 You might like

 - Crossing Cultures: Adding More Pieces to Your God-Puzzle

 - Entering into a Cultural “Marriage”: Do I Need to Like the People I Serve?